Garblesnarff/HYTOPIA/TECHNICAL_IMPLEMENTATION_PLAN.md

 3. **System Documentation**: Detailed docs for each major system
 4. **API Reference**: Documentation of public interfaces for systems

+**IMPLEMENTATION STATUS**: Code comments are consistently used throughout the codebase, particularly in key files like world-map.ts, crafting-manager.ts, and playerController.ts.
+However, comprehensive system documentation and API references are still being developed.

 ## Conclusion

 This technical implementation plan provides a structured approach to building CyberCrawler.
-By following modular design principles and leveraging the HYTOPIA SDK's features, we can create a robust and extensible game with engaging gameplay mechanics.
+We have made significant progress on the core systems, including world generation, resource gathering, and crafting.
+The next phases will focus on completing the combat system, procedural dungeon generation, and advanced progression mechanics.

+**CURRENT STATUS SUMMARY**:
+- Core engine integration is complete
+- World generation is working with a 500x500 map
+- Resource gathering and inventory systems are fully functional
+- Crafting system with UI is implemented
+- Player movement, health system, and dash ability are working
+- Combat system structure is in place but needs further development
+- Procedural dungeon generation and enemy AI are not yet implemented

+The project is progressing well through the planned phases, with solid foundations for the remaining features to be built upon.